Dr. Theresa Larkin

 In 2009, she was honored by ACTF with an Excellence in Education Award for 27 years of volunteer service with this national organization.

-At present, she is working on a documentary series titled Artivists! and a one-person show on cancer, while she is also completing her second dissertation and restructuring her non-profit multi-media theatre company The Artists' Collective for the 2013-2014 season.
+At present, she is working on a one-person show HIGH-RISK, while she is completing a second dissertation and restructuring her non-profit multi-media theatre company The Artists' Collective for the 2014-2015 season.